Tool FinderMain Logo

 2. Stoic

 Stoic is an excellent choice if you want to take daily journaling a little further and habitually complete daily mindfulness activities.
-Thanks to its daily journal prompts and check-in questions, Stoic is great for beginners.
+Thanks to its daily journal prompts and check-in questions, is great for beginners.
 The app guides you through mindfulness and helps you slowly create a habit of reflection and meditation.

-So, if you want an app with more guidance and extra activities to complete for different journaling ideas, meditation, breathing, and more, Stoic might be a good choice.
+If you want an app with more guidance and extra activities to complete for different journaling ideas, meditation, breathing, and more, Stoic might be a good choice.

 Stoic logo